elk-audio/elk-docs/documents/getting_started_with_development_kit_software.md

 # Development Kit Software
 In this guide you will quickly see which the first steps are, to run a plugin from within Elk's Sushi host, to get sound playing out of it, and to control its parameters using an Open Sound Control (OSC) GUI.

-Please note that all the below instructions and example files, are written for the context of running on a Linux desktop environment, not our development boards, for which the paths, binary files and command line arguments differ.
+**IMPORTANT:** All the below instructions and example files, are written for the context of running on a Linux desktop environment, not our development boards, for which the paths, binary files and command line arguments will differ.
+Refer instead to our [instructions for running on the boards](run_elk_on_boards.md).

 ## Running a plugin within the Sushi host